AISHIK999/AISHIK999/README.md

 ---
 **About me:**

-- 📜 Currently I am trying to become a python developer and learn Data Science.
-I would gladly accept any kind of collaboration in these fields.
+- 📜 I'm a Python programmer and a Data Science enthusiast.
+I would gladly accept any collaboration in these fields.
 - ⚡ I love open source, and honestly, the open source communities, the developers and their projects are the pillars of all the stuff I have learned till date.
 - 🌱 You can also check out my <a href="https://sourceforge.net/u/aishik999/profile">Sourceforge</a>.
 I have some cool stuff there ;)
 - 🌈 I love cycling and playing indie horror games.